304 North Cardinal St.

 Some new gardeners just want to learn about how plants grow and see if they can grow some vegetables, herbs, and annual flowers themselves.
 Others would like to grow some of their own food to reduce the grocery bill or have easier access to fresh, nutritious produce.
 Some beginner gardeners are starting a garden to learn alongside their children so the whole family can understand the process of how plants grow.

 Whatever your vision of a successful garden is, it’s incredibly important to clarify your goal before you start planning and planting.
 Get clear on what success looks like for you.
 Everything you grow should directly support your personal vision of success.
-Clarifying your goals will give you mindful reason for every plant in your garden, making the whole gardening season more worthwhile.
+Clarifying your goals will give you a mindful reason for every plant in your garden, making the whole gardening season more worthwhile.

-Use the format shown in the free garden planner to set your garden goal.
+Use the format shown in the garden planner to set your garden goal.
 If you need a little more help with goal-setting, check out these tips for setting the right goals for your garden.

 Once you’ve gotten clear on your goals for your garden, it’s time to gather support systems to call on during the gardening season.
 Having help from experienced gardeners while you learn how to start a garden is a huge help.
 There simply isn’t enough time in the day to research every question you’ll have.
 Identify resources and people who can help you early on in the garden planning process to set yourself up for success later.

 Before you plan out your garden in detail, find a local skilled gardener who has direct experience growing the type of plants you’d like to grow.
-Look for gardening experts at local garden clubs such as Master Gardeners, organizations like colleges or botanical gardens, employees at independent garden centres, farmers at a local market, or experienced family friends.
+Look for gardening experts at local garden clubs such as Master Gardeners, organizations like colleges or botanical gardens, employees at independent garden centers, farmers at a local market, or experienced family friends.
 By connecting with local experts, you’ll have confidence that the plants you choose will grow well in your area, as well as tips specific to your local climate.

 Another great place to connect with experienced gardeners is on the internet.
 For instance, the Organic Gardening Community Facebook Group hosts daily threads where you can ask gardening questions, share photos of your garden, and discuss gardening topics with other gardeners on a regular basis.